Introduction

 Beyond the pharmacological contraindication, the administration of these non-essential pharmaceuticals was conducted without informed consent.
 This represents a systemic failure to consult the person with the most intimate knowledge of the patient's medical history.

-- Documented Hypersensitivity: Two months prior to this admission, Harry had suffered an extreme adverse reaction to a dose of Gabapentin described by his local veterinarian as being at the "lowest end of the scale" for his weight.
+- Documented Hypersensitivity: Two months prior to this admission, Harry had suffered an extreme adverse reaction to a 50mg dose of Gabapentin given by a local veterinarian.
+More than 48 hours after this August 2025 dose, Harry was reportedly "head hanging, almost sedated" and still not able to walk - per that veterinarian's records.

 - Preventable Outcome: Had Massey staff adhered to the requirement for owner consent, this prior history would have been disclosed.
 The "convenience sedation" would have been blocked by the owner, and the subsequent toxic accumulation - which Massey's own experts should have anticipated - would have been avoided.